 We know germs are everywhere.
 We compiled a list of the biggest germ hotspots that need closer attention.
 Find out which ones may be making your kids sick.

-Back to School: What to Pack to Prevent Cold & Flu
+Back to School: What to Pack to Fight Germs

-With kids returning to school and in-person learning, cold and flu could increase.
+With kids returning to school and in-person learning, cold, flu, and COVID are bound to increase.
 We created a shopping list with all the essentials to keep your kids healthy this school season.

 Acetaminophen, Aspirin, Ibuprofen, or Naproxen: How Do I Know What to Give My Child?